AbsaOSS/enceladus/scripts/release/README.md

 * In the _develop_ branch it increases the minor version of all the modules of the project.
 * It commits and pushes the changes.

 **NB!
-This script is not indenpotent.
+This script is not idempotent.
 Don't run it repeatedly on the same version.**

 ## release_deploy